1gravity/Kotlin-Bloc/website/docs/architecture/bloc/thunk.md

 ## Execution

-A lot of what has been said in the [reducer documentation](reducer#execution) applies here too but there are two major difference:
+A lot of what was said in the [reducer documentation](reducer#execution) applies to `thunks` too but there are important differences.
+Here are the rules:
 1. If there's more than one reducer matching an action, only the first one will be executed (can't reduce the same state twice).
-With thunks every matching thunk will be executed.
+**Rule 1**: for thunks, **every matching thunk will be executed**.
 2. Reducers are executed by matching action, the order of declaration only matters when there's more than one matching reducer.
-With thunks the order of declaration is crucial in determining which one executes first especially because every matching thunk will be executed (rule 1).
+**Rule 2**: for thunks, **the order of declaration is crucial** in determining which one executes first especially because every matching thunk will be executed (rule 1).
+3. **Rule 3**: when a thunk dispatches an action, it's dispatched to all matching thunks declared after the dispatching thunk (or we would end up with an endless loop).
+If no matching thunk is found, the action is dispatched to the first matching reducer.

 ### Example 1

-An example of rule 1:
+An example of rule 1 and 2:

 ```kotlin
 thunk<Increment> {